 This garden is one of the nine Persian gardens registered as a UNESCO World Heritage Site.
 This lush garden is known for its high and aged trees and the stunning mansion ornamented with stained glasses and topped with a windcatcher known as the loftiest windcatcher in the world.

 Yazd is one of the oldest yet alive cities in the world, and what makes it stand out is its old city district which is very well-preserved and is a UNESCO World Heritage Site.
-Walking through the maze of alleys and learning about the earthen architecture, windcatchers and traditional houses of such a historical city is something that you can't experience everywhere in the world.
+Walking through the maze of alleys of the Historic City of Yazd and learning about the earthen architecture, windcatchers and traditional houses of such a historical city is something that you can't experience everywhere in the world.

 Termeh is gorgeous silk fabric which its warp is silk and its weft is colorful silk, cotton and wool.
 Olden days Termeh was hand woven and this is why it is called finger woven fabric.
 The most famous pattern on Termeh is called Buteh which is like paisley pattern.